-It really should go without saying, but you must remember — on the road, you are at the mercy of the net provider you’re using.
+It really should go without saying, but you must remember — on the road, you are at the mercy of the ISP you’re using.
 And of course, don’t forget the high possibility of usage monitoring at net cafes/public hotspots.
 It’s vital that you be careful with your personal data .

 When you’re using a public computer, like at a net café, you should always avoid doing anything sensitive — logging into bank accounts, sending credit card details, using PayPal.
 Anything you wouldn’t trust with a stranger, you shouldn’t trust to a net café.
 Also, ALWAYS LOG OUT.

-Dropbox, email, Facebook: whatever you log in to, always be careful to log out before you leave the computer, as well as unchecking those little “remember me on this computer” boxes.
+Whatever you log into, always be careful to log out before you leave the computer, as well as unchecking those little “remember me on this computer” boxes.
 Logging into public Wi-Fi is perhaps a little safer, as you are using your own device, but there are still real risks.
 It is impossible to be too careful here, and the consequences for your privacy could be serious for a pretty small lapse in attention.

 However, if you absolutely must access personal information, a little preparation is in order.
 For example, some private net cafes (as opposed to major chains like EasyInternet) allow you to use USB drives, meaning you can get a live USB stick with your own clean operating system running on their computer.
 It only bypasses software exploits or keyloggers, but it’s a big step up in security.

 One major problem that people run into, however, is language.
 Living abroad, you may be amazed to find that English is not the default language for everything everywhere.
 Who knew?
-Apple seems to allow users to freely select their system language, but the same is not true for computers running Windows.
+Apple seems to allow users to freely select their system language, and the same is true for computers running Windows 10 now.